-- step in and take over from a staff member - advise your staff on how to deal with such situations - support a staff member following an incident
+- step in and take over from a staff member - advise your staff on how to deal with such situations - support a staff member following an incident - If you are concerned about your own, a member of staff or a client's safety/life you may need to call or ask another member of staff to call the emergency services - Consider having relevant emergency numbers to hand, e.g. An Garda Síochána, Samaritans etc.

-How you can support your staff member after these types of incidents
+How you can support your staff member after these types of incidents:

-- Ask the member of staff how he/she is feeling - Ask what happened - Make sure someone remains with the member of staff if they are upset - It may be appropriate/necessary for the member of staff to go home.
-Make sure they get home safely a taxi may be required, depending on the situation in hand - Follow up with the staff member to see that they are okay - You can let your staff member know that the CSEAS can be of support and give them contact details
+Ask the member of staff how he/she is feeling

+- Ask what happened - Make sure someone remains with the member of staff if they are upset - It may be appropriate/necessary for the member of staff to go home.
+Make sure they get home safely a taxi may be required, depending on the situation in hand. - Follow up with the staff member to see that they are okay - You can let your staff member know that the CSEAS can be of support and give them contact details